ssmanji89/jekyll-TeXt-theme.sulemanji.com/index.md

 - **Advanced Client User Department Onboarding Processes:**
    - Formulated and executed advanced client user department onboarding processes within LabTech, ensuring accurate and streamlined setup of departmental configurations, thereby fostering a well-organized and efficient service delivery.

-This journey as a Senior Automation Architect was about pushing the boundaries of what's possible with automation, ensuring a client-centric approach in all undertakings, and leaving a lasting positive impact on the client onboarding experience.
-The departure in April 2017 marked a phase of personal growth, where I took time away from an upbeat workplace to reflect, learn, and prepare for the next chapter of my professional and personal expedition.

 #### **Network Operations Manager** (May 2015 - November 2016)
 As a Network Operations Manager, my journey was about leveraging big data analytics, honing resource planning, exploring business development opportunities, and innovating in key performance indicators and programmatic systems.
 The essence of this role was to amplify operational efficiencies, enhance service delivery, and foster business growth through technical innovation and strategic planning.